Desk Cnc Breakout Board

 What about spindle speed control?
 In most cases, VFD’s and other speed controllers want a voltage that is proportional to the desired spindle speed.
 Mach 3, on the other hand, puts out digital pulses, so you need a board to convert from the digital world of Mach 3 on one output pin to the analog realm expected by the VFD.
 Hopefully the board will isolate the sensitive digital electronics from any potential for line voltages to get back into the digital side as well.
 Homann

-comes to the rescue once again with a couple of boards to perform this function.
-CNC4PC and others also make boar
+Designs comes to the rescue once again with a couple of boards to perform this function.
+CNC4PC and others also make boards to do this.

 For More on CNC Controllers, Conversions, and Retrofits, Please See: